chemjh/Portfolio/Prediction of Book Review Scores from Text/README.md

 # Project:
 Using a massive Amazon book review dataset, I create a random forest classifier that can predict numerical book review scores from textual features such as reviews and review summaries, while also employing numerical review helpfulness scores.
 The model achieves a significant and notable degree of accuracy.
+I employ the TextBlob module to assist me with my natural language processing work, and I make extensive use of its sentiment analysis functionality.
 The data distributions are visualized via barcharts, whereas the accuracy of the model is assessed via confusion matrices.

 # How to Use:
 Due to the massive size of the file that I used, I am unable to include it here, however the data can be downloaded from this link: https://www.kaggle.com/datasets/mohamedbakhet/amazon-books-reviews.